 National and Local Building Regulations must again be observed when considering the type, thickness and area of the hearth to be used in the installation.
-The hearth temperature under safety test was 45°C.
+The hearth temperature under safety test was less than 65°C.

 One should of course always make certain that the underlying floor surface can bear the weight of the stove.